openvinotoolkit/open_model_zoo/demos/common/python/openvino/model_zoo/model_api/README.md

  In the example, the SSD architecture is used to predict bounding boxes on input image `"sample.png"`.
 The model execution is produced by `OpenvinoAdapter`, therefore we submit the path to the model's `xml` file.
 The model is loaded on a CPU device inside the adapter.

-Once the SSD model wrapper instance is created, we get the predictions by the model in one line: `ssd_model(input_data)` - the wrapper performs the preprocess method, synchronous inference on OpenVINO side and postprocess method.
+Once the SSD model wrapper instance is created, we get the predictions by the model in one line: `ssd_model(input_data)` - the wrapper performs the preprocess method, synchronous inference on OpenVINO™ toolkit side and postprocess method.

 ```python
 import cv2